tarwn/lessthandot-hugo/blogs/content/posts/2012-12-31-why-do-statistics-show-primary.md

 Figure 5

-I don’t want to dive too far into the PAGE output as it is out of scope.
+I don't want to dive too far into the PAGE output as it is out of scope.
 What I will point out is the row outlined being the slot and the offset.
 To really dig into PAGE, read, “[Inside the Storage Engine: Anatomy of a page][1]” by Paul Randal.

 For the HEAP table and the nonclustered index, there is a need for the extra step, unlike the step utilizing a key in the clustered table, to utilize the row indicator directly back to the data rows in the HEAP structure.
 Since this is not an actual column, that would not show in statistics.

 **Summary**

-As we’ve covered, the reason a you will see the primary key or unique keys in statistics, even when you do not specifically add them to a nonclustered index, is due to the need to have the row indicator as part of the index.
+As we've covered, the reason a you will see the primary key or unique keys in statistics, even when you do not specifically add them to a nonclustered index, is due to the need to have the row indicator as part of the index.

  [1]: http://www.sqlskills.com/blogs/paul/post/inside-the-storage-engine-anatomy-of-a-page.aspx